markup-theme/markup-theme/markup_theme/source/setup.rst

    This is the directory from which PDFs are printed.

-   .. note:: When you are using the |theme| theme, you do not have to use this exact process for building PDFs.
+   .. note:: When you are using |theme|, you do not have to use this exact process for building PDFs.
 What you need to do is build the HTML to a location that is available to the ``weasyprint`` command as a URL.
 This can at a localhost URL, a local ``file:///`` path, an actual staging URL on an internal corpnet website, a public URL, and so on.
 The PDF should be built from the source at that URL to a location in the ``/output`` or copied there.

    To print a PDF, assuming the source HTML output is located at ``http://localhost/pdf/`` and is built to that, same directory as a PDF file, for ``md.html``: